-If you are a visitor to the Website, please see the section "Website Privacy" below for a comprehensive description of our data processing practices with respect to data about you.
+- If you are a visitor to the Website, please see the section "Website Privacy" below for a comprehensive description of our data processing practices with respect to your data.

-If you are an end user of the Zscaler Services (“End User”), please see the section "End User Privacy" below for information on our data processing practices with respect to data about you.
+- If you are an end user of the Products (“End User”), please see the section "End User Privacy" below for information on our data processing practices with respect to your data.

-- If you are a resident of any European Union Member State, please also see the section "EU Safe Harbor Policy" below for a comprehensive description of our data processing practices with respect to data about you in reference to the EU Safe Harbor Principles.
+- If you are a resident of any European Union Member State, please also see our Privacy Shield Policy for a comprehensive description of our data processing practices with respect to data about you in reference to the EU-U.S. Privacy Shield Framework.
 We refer to data relating to you as an identifiable individual as "EU Personal Data."